phpfunk/phpfunk.github.com/about/readme.md

 - The team is hitting their goals that rollup to company goals
 - The team is comfortable pushing back when they don't understand why
 - The team can operate without me
-- Everyone (at the company) is comfortable giving me feedback
+- Everyone is comfortable giving me feedback
 - Individuals have growth plans and are working towards the next stage of their career

 # Things I Need Help With